clementGOURIOU/benchmark_motorbike/incompressible/pimpleFoam/LES/offshorewindpark/README.md

 `./Allwmake`

+2a.
+Edit the script Allpre to choose the desired grid size of 12M or 103M elements

+`vi Allpre`

-2. Prepare the grid with the script Allpre
+2b.
+Prepare the grid with the script Allpre

 `./Allpre`